20 French slang words YOU NEED TO KNOW in 2023

 A crush is someone you like.

-We'd like it to be more than a friend.
+We'd like him to be more than a friend.
 We have a bit of a crush on this person.
 For example, I might say, "I have a crush at work and a crush at the gym.
-I don't know which one I like better."
+I don't know which I like better."

 My mother's life.
-This one you may have heard before when someone gets upset.
-For example, if someone is trying to do something, but they can't do it, they may say, "My mother's life, I'm never going to make it."
+You may have heard this one before, when someone gets upset.
+For example, if someone is trying to do something, but can't, they might say, "My mother's life, I'll never make it."

-My mother's life is making me crazy.
+My mother's life is driving me crazy.
 That dog there, burst there.

-It's an expression used to express a very strong emotion.
-It has become a bit of a synonym for "p*tain".
+It's an expression used to express very strong emotion.
+It's become a bit of a synonym for "p*tain".

 My mother's life, it's not very polite, so don't use it, obviously, at work.
 You can also use it to swear, to promise something.

-My mother's life, that's right.
-My mother's life I'm going to sign pro.
-I swore.
+My mother's life, it's true.
+My mother's life that I'm going to sign pro.
+I swear.

 Strong.

-Strong, normally, is an adjective used to talk about someone who is powerful, who has a lot of muscle.
-He is strong.
+Strong is normally an adjective used to describe someone who is powerful, who has a lot of muscle.
+He's strong.

-He manages to carry four packs of water.
-But more and more, young people have hijacked the word and are using it instead of "yes, really".
+He can carry four packs of water.
+But more and more, young people have hijacked this word and use it instead of "yes, really".

-For example, if I say, "How about pizza tonight?", "Strong.
+For example, if I say, "How would you like to have pizza tonight?", "Strong.
 I've been craving pizza for a week."

-So, you see, that means "yes, really" that really tells me a lot.
-"Did you like that movie?", "Strong.
+So, you see, that means "yes, really" that really says a lot to me.
+"Did you like that film?", "Very much.
 It was extraordinary."

 "You're scared."

-Or "You're scared" normally, we use it when we are scared.
-For example, I saw a horror movie and I was scared.
-But it's used a lot, at least by young people, to talk about something that's really wrong.
+Or "You're scared", normally used when you're frightened.
+For example, I saw a horror film and got scared.
+But we use it a lot, or at least young people use it a lot, to talk about something that's really wrong.

-For example, if I post a picture of myself on social media with my hair disheveled, because I just woke up, I might put "a hairstyle, you're scared." to say there's nothing wrong.
+For example, if I post a photo of myself on social networks with my hair dishevelled, because I've just woken up, I could put "a hairstyle, you're scared." to say that there's nothing wrong.

 "Slammed to the ground."

-Something slammed on the floor is something that really sucks.
+Something slammed on the floor is something really bad.
 It's really low quality.
 My guy is really slammed to the ground.
 He didn't get me anything for my birthday.
 My guy is my boyfriend, my lover.
 Again, it's a slang word.

-If someone says to you "I got tej?" it means either that he got dumped, that he got left, so he is no longer in a relationship, he is single.
+If someone says to you "I've been tej'd?" it means they've either been dumped or left, so they're no longer in a relationship, they're single.

 The person he was with left him.
 Or it could mean he got fired from his job.
 "I got tej from my company."
-Or you can also tell yourself to simply use it to say that you were asked to leave.
+Or you can simply use it to say that you've been asked to leave.

-For example, "I got tej from McDonald's, I was there for four hours.
+For example, "I got tej from McDonald's, I'd been there for four hours.
 They told me to clear the table."

 Embarrassment.

-For example, I can say "my dad told my boyfriend again about all the stupid things I did as a kid.
+For example, I might say, "My dad told my boyfriend again about all the stupid things I did as a kid.
 The embarrassment."

 I was embarrassed.
-I was embarrassed by it.
+I was embarrassed by the situation.

 The draw.

-The look of someone, it is his look, his appearance, his physical appearance, but rather related to his clothes.
+A person's appearance is their look, their appearance, their physical appearance, but more related to their clothes.

 We can say that someone has a good look to say that they have a good style, but often, we also use it in a negative way to say "What's that look?" to say "How are you dressed?
-What's with the style?"
+What kind of style is that?"

-When someone says to you, "Tonight I'm getting drunk," it means they're planning to have a good time.
+When someone says to you, "Tonight, I'm getting drunk," it means they're planning to have a good time.
 It's kind of a synonym for partying.
-If I say "we're going to have fun tonight," it means "we're going to have a good time, we're going to party."
-Often, when you're having fun afterwards, you can get hungry and you want to eat.
+If I say, "We're going to have fun tonight," it means, "We're going to have a good time, we're going to party.
+Often, when we're having fun afterwards, we can get hungry and want to eat.

 Grit.

-It is a synonym for eat.
-Maybe you know the word "eat" which is really very common in the colloquial language.
+It's a synonym for eat.
+Perhaps you're familiar with the word "bouffer", which is very common in colloquial language.
 We use it almost every day.
-Chow and chow.
-But young people also use the word grease.
+Bouffer and de la bouffe.
+But young people also use the word grailler.

-I don't have much time this lunch, I'll just grab a sandwich.
+I don't have much time for lunch, so I'll just grab a sandwich.

 Pranker, a prank.

-It's a word that has appeared in recent years and that we see a lot on social networks.
+It's a word that's come up in recent years and that we see a lot on social networks.

 It means to make a joke, to play a prank.
-It is a synonym for hoax.
+It's a synonym for hoax.

 For example, we all pranked our boss into thinking we were leaving the office at 3:00.